 Since we were successful in bringing on several sponsors, we were able to hire great photographers, which was one of my top priorities for this event (if you need a stellar professional videographer, I highly recommend Cadu Cassau and his amazing team, who took most of the professional shots included above, as well as produced all of our videos this year).

-Want to Watch the 10 Expert Speaker Presentations from the 2nd annual Nomad Summit conference?
+Want to Watch the 10 Expert Speaker Presentations from the 2nd annual Summit?

-We will be releasing a new talk every few days on YouTube.
-The first two are LIVE, and you can watch them below:
+We will be releasing a new talk every few days to our subscribers, for for now here are the first two:

 Stephanie Simon – Copywriting Hacks: